-The meaning given in Condition 6.7(c).
+Day Count Fraction The meaning given in Condition 6.7(c).

-Any dealer appointed by the Issuer (if any).
+Dealer Any dealer appointed by the Issuer (if any).

-A Covered Bond in definitive form issued, or to be issued by the Issuer in accordance with the provisions of the Programme, in either bearer form or registered form.
+Definitive Covered Bonds A Covered Bond in definitive form issued, or to be issued by the either bearer form or registered form.